ZHKKKe/NeuralPreset/src/metric/README.md

 ---

 ## Metrics
-We provide code/model of the metrics we used in our paper.
-The following are the commands to calculate the metrics.
+We provide code/models of the metrics we used in our paper.
+The following are the commands for calculating the metrics.
 Please refer to the code for details.

 ### Style Similiary Metric
 ```